zarasignals/ZaraSignals/README.md

           │
           ▼
     ┌───────────────┐
-    │ Send to Zara  │
+    │ Send to POLYNIKI AI  │
     │   Telegram    │
     └───────┬───────┘
           │